Mylaana/AresExpedition/README.md

 # WIP :
 ## Refactoring :
-Add GameEventComponent's optional sell button & Lockpile control text with image component
+gameEventComponent: add back optional sell button & Lockpile control text with image component: cleanup the code project card list component : split the component into multiple ones (selector/hand/played)
+test needs: empty components from the app logic and transfer it into services/classes
+global: cleaning of code  (renaming, etc.)

 ## New features :
 ### Phase cards